robjm16/sample_projects_and_articles/README.md

 # Sample Projects

+## Voice-Enabled Therapist Chatbot

+This [program]() uses OpenAI's "gpt-3.5-turbo" natural language processing model (which powers ChatGPT) as well as Google's Text-to-Speech (gTTS) library to create a simple therapist chatbot that interacts with the user via voice input and output.
+The full conversation history is also displayed as text.

 ## Leveraging ChatGPT for Business and Organizational Purposes ##
 Since its introduction in November 2022, ChatGPT has captivated the world by answering questions on virtually any subject in human-like fashion.
 Not to mention its ability to compose poems in seconds.
 Or write computer code based on plain language instructions.